dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 If you look at `main` you'll see five parts to build --- each is pretty simple, but it gives you a feel for how the more general tricks are played:
+  0. Define the environment variable `CS240LX_2021_PATH` to be where your repo is.
+For example:

+        setenv CS240LX_2021_PATH /home/engler/class/cs240lx-20spr/

   1. Write the code (`insts_emit`) to emit strings of assembly and read in machine code.
 You'll call out to the ARM cross compiler linker etc on your system.  `make.sh` has some examples.
   2. Use (1) to implement a simple cross-checker that takes a machine code value and cross checks it against what is produced by the assembler.